Schools for Refugees

 9-From 4:30pm-5:00pm evening assembly and departure

 ➢ School Structure.
 St. Bakhita School has seven permanent classroom buildings.
 In August, 2013, a new classroom building with three classrooms was completed which replaced a temporary wood framed structure.
 In August 2014, a bamboo-walled building was replaced to provide an appropriate classrooom for P-3 and a teachers room.
-In July 2015, a temorary classroom was built to allow for splitting P-2 into two divisions.
+In July 2015, a temporary classroom was built to house P-1 and P-2.
+In 2019, the temporary class building was replaced with a brick structure, similar to the other permanent classroom blocks.
+In 2019, another three classroom room block was added.

-➢ Office.
+➢ Offices.
 There is a small office for the head teacher/deputy which is also the only secure space to store books and supplies.
+The bursar also has a small secure office.
 Teachers sit under a large tree where they do their lesson planning and correct papers.

 ➢ Staff.
-There are 17 teachers; 5 are females and 12 are males.
-5 have teacher certification.
+There are 18 teachers; 6 are females and 12 are males.
+9 have teacher certification.
 There is a need for continuing training for the teachers.
-There are four supporting staff; two are cooks and two are watchman.
+There are five supporting staff; one is a bursar, three are cooks and one is a watchman.

 ➢ P.T.A Body.
 The school is managed by the Parents Teachers Association on behalf of the parents.
 This body is comprised of nine members headed by a chairperson.
 The teachers’ representative, who is also the business manager for Schools For Refugees, and the head teacher sit in the meeting to bring out issues affecting teachers and the learners.